iCliniq logo

 • Conservative Management: Typically, black eye management is conservative, especially for minor injuries.

-• Minor Cases: Use ice, rest, and pain medication for minor cases to ease discomfort.
-Purchasing flexible ice packs can be beneficial to ease the discomfort.
+• Minor Cases: To ease discomfort in minor cases, use ice, rest, and pain medication.
+Purchasing flexible ice packs can also be beneficial.

 • Continuous Pain or Vision Changes: Seek follow-up if experiencing ongoing pain or vision changes.